 What is Conditional Logic?

 Based on the answer opted by the respondent it will lead to its respective question.
 If yes, then which brand of car?
-If not, then what transport do you use? (see below image)
+If not, then what transport do you use?

 How to Add Conditional Questions in Google Forms

-Just follow these steps to make google forms conditional questions.
+Just follow these steps to make Google Forms conditional questions.

 - Go to Google Forms, click on the ‘Template Gallery’ or select ‘Blank Form/Quiz.’

 So, we will be creating different sections with various questions to lead onto.
-To make the process a bit easier and clear to understand we are going to explain it with help of an example.
-For instance, you want to create an event registration form and there are going to be different events.
-We will create different sections based on the events, like –
+To make the process a bit easier and clear to understand we are going to explain it with the help of an example.

 - Section 1: User Details followed by an event to be attended,